If you were born in 2001, 2002, 2003 or 2004, this page is for you:

 - Discuss the photo.

-The Jury will look at the quality of your arguments and the originality of your ideas.
+It doesn't matter if English was not the author's first language: the Jury will look at the quality of their arguments and the originality of their ideas.

 Submitting your article